 As I started to look at jobs and talk to companies they all sounded the same.
 Yes, I could have all the money again.
 Yet, it also came with a required suitcase strapped to my back with constant travel from Florida to California on a weekly or bi-weekly basis.

 Or I could make a change and follow the dream of being an entrepreneur I had since I was in 5th grade.
 Well, the story is too long for this blog post.
 The bottom line is I went for it.
-I hopped on Twitter and leveraged social media to build a full service social brand, reputation management and digital marketing agency, ZoomFactor, LLC.
+I hopped on Twitter and leveraged social media to build a full service social brand, content marketing, digital marketing, conversion optimization agency, Marketing Nutz.

-Had someone told me two years ago that in less than two years we would be a global company with several offices in the U.S. and over seas, an extended and rockin’ team in India, amazing International clients, I would have told ya’ “wow, really, that’s cool!”
+Had someone told me two years ago that in less than two years we would be a global company with several offices in the U.S. and over seas, an extended and rockin' global team, amazing International clients, I would have told ya' “wow, really, that's cool!”
 My next question would have been “awesome, wonder how I am going to fund that?”